Enable customer-managed keys for managed services

 • managed-services-key-vault: Key vault URI

-• managed-services-key-version: Key version
+• managed-services-key-version: Key version.
+Use the specific key version and not latest.

 Example creation of a workspace using these fields: